-- h.
+g.
 Admission of pupils on the basis of proximity to the Academy within Zone B, please see Appendix 1.
-Priority will be given to those living nearest the Academy (the distance measured is the shortest available safe route for pedestrians using footpaths alongside roads marked on the current street map of the City from the main entrance to the Academy to the main entrance to the child's permanent address see Paragraph 6 Note ii below); - i.
-Any other pupils, with priority given to those living nearest the Academy (see Paragraph 6 Note ii below). - j.
-Where in any category there are more applicants than there are places available, places will be allocated within that category on the basis of proximity to the Academy as set out at 4(d) - (f) and (g) above (see Note 6ii below).
-Final Tie-breaker if proximity to the Academy does not distinguish between two or more applicants with equal priority for the remaining place, random allocation will be used as the final tie-breaker.
-This will be supervised by someone independent of the Academy."
+Priority will be given to those living nearest the Academy (the distance measured is the shortest available safe route for pedestrians using footpaths alongside roads marked on the current street map of the City from the main entrance to the Academy to the main entrance to the child's permanent address - see Paragraph 7 Note ii below);

+h.
+Any other pupils, with priority given to those living nearest the Academy (see Paragraph 7 Note ii below).

+i.
+Where in any category there are more applicants than there are places available, places will be allocated within that category on the basis of proximity to the Academy as set out at 6 (c) (e) and (g) above (see Note 7ii below).
+Final Tie-breaker - if proximity to the Academy does not distinguish between two or more applicants with equal priority for the remaining place, random allocation will be used as the final tie-breaker.
+This will be supervised by someone independent of the Academy i) Medical Factors: Supporting evidence for applications under the provisions should set out the particular reasons why the Academy is the most suitable school for the pupil to attend and the difficulties it would cause if the pupil had to travel to another school.
+The Academy may make contact with the District Medical Officer for independent information regarding the medical factors in the application and may also seek advice from other qualified professionals or specialists where necessary.